-Based on the various control systems put in place and maintained by the Company, the report from the external auditors and follow-up implementation action taken by the Management based on the prior year's internal audit recommendations, periodic reviews by the Management, various Board Committees and the Board, the Board with the concurrence of the AC is of the opinion that the Group's internal controls and risk management systems were adequate and effective in addressing financial, operational, compliance and information technology controls risks.
+Based on the various control systems put in place and maintained by the Company, the report from the external auditors and IA and follow-up implementation action taken by the Management based on IA's recommendations, periodic reviews by the Management, the AC and the Board, the Board with the concurrence of the AC is of the opinion that the Group's internal controls and risk management systems were adequate and effective in addressing financial, operational, compliance and information technology controls risks.

-For the financial year ended 30 June 2017, the Board had received assurance from the CEO and CFO that (i) the financial records have been properly maintained and the financial statements gives a true and fair view of the Company's operations and finances; and (ii) the Company's risk management and internal control systems were effective.
+For the financial year ended 30 June 2018, the Board had received assurance from the CEO and CFO that (i) the financial records have been properly maintained and the financial statements gives a true and fair view of the Company's operations and finances; and (ii) the Company's risk management and internal control systems were effective.

-The Board will continue to review and take appropriate steps to strengthen the Group's overall internal control system.
+The Board, with the assistance of the AC, will continue to review, monitor and take appropriate steps to maintain effectiveness or strengthen the Group's overall internal control system.